apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 If you are using any version below `cordova-android` 10.0.0, install the [Java Development Kit (JDK) 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).

-When installing on Windows, you will need to set the `JAVA_HOME` environment variable according to your JDK installation path.
-See [Setting Environment Variables](#setting-environment-variables)) on how to configure system environment variables.
+The `JAVA_HOME` environment variable must be set according to your JDK installation path when installing on a Windows environment.
+See the [Setting Environment Variables](#setting-environment-variables) section on how to set up environment variables.

 ### Gradle